rohit507/exam_gen/docs/misc-notes.md

             ['A','B','D']

     - Which means that the system can't really handle multiple inheritance as is.
+    - I'm better off using some other introspection to go through parent classes and using some other hook for class init to set things up.
+    - Yup, that's it.
+We use `__bases__` as the structure to get the parent classes and `__init_subclass__` as the init hook.

+## Doc Test

+::: exam_gen.mixins.settings

 ## Things To Do

   - TODO: Figure out what the `options.install_requires` actually means.